hazadus/drf-vue-eshop/README.md

 ## How to start the project

+The project consists of two parts - backend and frontend, and you need to run them simultaneously.

 First of all you have to clone the repository to your local directory:

 ```bash